LLNL/Umpire/docs/sphinx/features/logging_and_replay.rst

 -------
 When debugging memory operation problems, it is sometimes helpful to enable Umpire's logging facility.
-The logging functionality is enabled for default builds unless -DENABLE_LOGGING='Off' has been specified in which case it is disabled.
+The logging functionality is enabled for default builds unless -DUMPIRE_ENABLE_LOGGING='Off' has been specified in which case it is disabled.

 If Umpire logging is enabled, it may be controlled by setting the